dandi/dandidav/doc/api-requests.md

 - `/dandisets/{dandiset_id}/versions/{version_id}/info/`
 - `/dandisets/{dandiset_id}/versions/{version_id}/assets/paths/` (paginated)
-    - For each separate asset returned from this endpoint, `dandidav` makes another request to `/dandisets/{dandiset_id}/versions/{version_id}/assets/{asset_id}/info/` to fetch further details about the asset.
+    - Because this endpoint only provides assets' paths, IDs, and sizes, for each separate asset returned from this endpoint, `dandidav` makes another request to `/dandisets/{dandiset_id}/versions/{version_id}/assets/{asset_id}/info/` to fetch further details about the asset (See ["Other Notes"](#other-notes) below).
 - `/dandisets/{dandiset_id}/versions/{version_id}/` (to fetch the version
   metadata so that its size can be reported)